quay/enhancements/enhancements/trigger-notification-on-image-expiry.md

 * Allow users to set up notifications for images expiring in x days (any between 1-30).
 * Support notifications via email, Slack webhooks, and etc
 * These notifications can be configured at the repository level
+* A single notification containing a list of all tags for the repository is to be sent
 * All types of image expiration should be captured (including org-level/repo-level auto-prune policies)

 ## Design Details